Blade (New Line franchise character): Early life

+Battle against Deacon Frost

+In 1997, Brooks raids a vampire nightclub in Los Angeles owned by Deacon Frost.
+The police unknowingly take one of the wounded vampires, Quinn, to the hospital.
+Quinn kills Dr. Curtis Webb and feeds on hematologist Karen Jenson to regain his strength.
+Brooks takes Jenson to a safe house where she is treated by Whistler, who explains that they have been waging a secret war against vampires using weapons based on their weaknesses.
+As Jenson is now destined to become a vampire herself as a result of the bite, both he and Brooks tell her to leave the city.
+Jenson returns to her apartment and is attacked by Krieger, a police officer.
+Brooks subdues Krieger and reveals he is a "familiar" (a human loyal to vampires) and uses information from him to locate an archive that contains pages from "The Book of Erebus", the Vampire Nation's holy book.
+Brooks reveals his origins to Jenson, who is experimenting with the anticoagulant EDTA and synthesizes a vaccine to cure her infection.
+Frost and his men attack Whistler's hideout, bite him, and abduct Jenson.
+When Brooks returns, he reluctantly helps Whistler commit suicide.

-When Blade attempts to rescue Karen from Frost's penthouse, he is shocked to find his still-alive mother, who reveals that she came back the night she was attacked and was brought in by Frost, who appears and reveals himself as the vampire who bit her and responsible for Blade's existence.
-Blade is subdued and taken to the Temple of Eternal Night, where Frost plans to perform the summoning ritual for La Magra, draining him of his blood.
-Karen, after escaping her bonds, frees Blade and allows him to drink her blood, enabling him to recover and providing him more power than he has ever had.
-As Frost completes the ritual and obtains the powers of La Magra, Blade confronts him after killing all of his minions, including his own mother.
-During their fight, Blade injects Frost with all of the syringes, and the overdose of EDTA causes his body to inflate and explode, killing him.
+When Brooks attempts to rescue Jenson from Frost's lair, he finds his mother, who reveals that she became a vampire and was brought in by Frost, who appears and reveals himself as the vampire responsible for Brooks' very existence.
+Brooks is subdued and taken to the Temple of Eternal Night where Frost plans to drain him of his blood to summon La Magra, an ancient vampire god.
+Jenson escapes and frees Brooks, allowing him to drink her blood and regain his power.
+As Frost completes the ritual and obtains the powers of La Magra, Brooks confronts him after killing all of his minions, including his own mother.
+During their fight, Brooks injects Frost with syringes of EDTA, causing his body to inflate and explode, killing him.

-Karen offers to help Blade cure himself at the cost off his abilities, instead, he asks her to create an improved version of the serum, so he can continue his crusade against vampires.
-In an deleted cliffhanger ending while still atop the roof with Karen, Blade sees another Daywalker, Michael Morbius, staring at him from another building, and leaves Karen behind in order to face them.
-In the theatrical ending, set months later, Blade prepares to kill another vampire in Moscow.
+Jenson offers to help Brooks cure himself at the cost of his abilities; instead, he asks her to create an improved version of the serum, so he can continue his crusade against vampires.
+Months later, Blade confronts a vampire in Moscow.